 Facebook dark mode is a new look for the social network that replaces its usual bright, white interface with black and shades of gray for both desktop and mobile.
 Although that may not sound like a big deal, if you were one of the first to get Google Chrome dark mode, you likely already know the benefits it can bring.

 If you have the best iPhone or one of the best Android phones, there's even more good news for you, with research from Google showing that pixel color has a direct effect on power draw, with black pixels using significantly less energy than white ones.
-This is particularly true for devices with AMOLED screens, where pure black pixels are actually switched off.
-Swapping Facebook's bright, white interface to something darker could therefore help your mobile devices last noticeably longer between chargers.
+This means that swapping Facebook's bright, white interface with Facebook dark mode could help your mobile device to last longer between charges.

 Facebook dark mode for desktop